Is Peer-To-Peer (P2P) Lending A Scam?

 Problems From the Investor’s Perspective

-• Types of Borrowers Who Rely On Peer-to-Peer Lending – Because they sometimes offer easier requirements, P2P platforms typically attract “risky” borrowers, meaning people with bad credit, low income, or debt issues
+• Types Of Borrowers Who Rely On P2P Lending: Because they sometimes offer easier requirements, P2P platforms typically attract “risky” borrowers, meaning people with bad credit, low income, or debt issues.

-• High Risk of Defaulting – Borrowers with bad credit and weak finances have a great chance of missing payments, especially if your rates are high.
-Plus, you have limited information about them and could lose your money if they default.
+• High Risk of Defaults: Borrowers with bad credit and weak finances have a greater chance of missing payments, especially if your rates are high.

-• Collection Costs May Apply – When a client fails to pay off their loan, you might be subject to debt collection fees from the Peer-to-Peer platform that you’re using.
+• Collection Costs May Apply: When a client fails to pay off their loan, you might be subject to debt collection fees from the P2P platform that you’re using.
 The more money left owing, the higher those fees are likely to be.

 In the end, this summary of Peer-to-Peer lending problems is more for the benefit of the investor, who might be taking a much bigger risk than the borrower is.